tlatkowski/multihead-siamese-nets/README.md

 ## Training models with GPU support on Google Colaboratory

-If you don't have an access to workstation with GPU, you can use the below exemplary Google Colaboratory notebook for training your models (CNN, RNN or Multihead) on SNLI or QQP datasets with usage of **NVIDIA Tesla T4 16GB GPU** available within Google Colaboratory backend: [Multihead Siamese Nets in Google Colab](https://colab.research.google.com/drive/1FUEBV1JkQpF2iwFSDW338nAUhzPVZWAa)
+If you don't have a workstation with GPU, you can use the below exemplary Google Colaboratory notebook for training your models (CNN, RNN or Multihead) on SNLI or QQP datasets with usage of **NVIDIA Tesla T4 16GB GPU** available within Google Colaboratory backend: [Multihead Siamese Nets in Google Colab](https://colab.research.google.com/drive/1FUEBV1JkQpF2iwFSDW338nAUhzPVZWAa)

 # Testing models
-Download pretrained models from the following link: [pretrained Siamese Nets models](https://drive.google.com/file/d/1STgv1hIxdVpKLQ6-EZK7J3C4ZtfZgbkS/view?usp=sharing), unzip and put them into **./model_dir** directory.
-After that, you can test models either using predict mode of pipeline:
+Download pretrained models from the following link: [pretrained Siamese Nets models](https://drive.google.com/file/d/1STgv1hIxdVpKLQ6-EZK7J3C4ZtfZgbkS/view?usp=sharing), unzip and put them in the **./model_dir** directory.
+After that, you can test models either using the predict mode of pipeline:
 ```bash
 python3 run.py predict cnn
 ```